 1954- New York Police raid the studio of Irving Klaw, the photographer of the Betty Page kinky pin-up photos.
 Klaw tried to appeal to the Supreme Court but couldn’t get a hearing.

-1956- Hollywood director James Whale (Frankenstein, The Invisible Man) drowned himself in his pool.
+1956- Hollywood director James Whale (Frankenstein, The Invisible Man) drowned in his pool.
 His career was over and his health was deteriorating from a series of strokes.
 Bruises were found on his head and at first the police suspected foul play.
-It wasn’t until 1989 his gay lover made his suicide note public.
+It wasn’t until 1989 his gay partner made his suicide note public.
 His head had struck the pool’s bottom as he jumped in causing the bruise.

 1973 - Columbia Records fired president Clive Davis for misappropriating

 $100, 000 in funds, Davis then founded Arista records.